docker/docs/ee/ucp/admin/install/install-on-azure.md

-For example, in a cluster of 256 nodes, to run a maximum of 128 pods concurrently on a node, make sure that the address space of the subnet and the virtual network can allocate at least 128 * 256 IP addresses, _in addition to_ initial IP allocations to VM NICs during Azure resource creation.
+For example, in a cluster of 256 nodes, to run a maximum of 128 pods concurrently on a node, make sure that the address space of the subnet and the virtual network can allocate at least 128 * 256 IP addresses, _in addition to_ initial IP allocations to virtual machine NICs during Azure resource creation.

-Accounting for IP addresses that are allocated to NICs during VM bring-up, set the address space of the subnet and virtual network to 10.0.0.0/16.
+Accounting for IP addresses that are allocated to NICs during virtual machine bring-up, set the address space of the subnet and virtual network to 10.0.0.0/16.
 This ensures that the network can dynamically allocate at least 32768 addresses, plus a buffer for initial allocations for primary IP addresses.